cyfrost/install-gnome-extensions/README.md

 You most probably already have these dependencies installed, otherwise you can do:

-For Ubuntu: `sudo apt install -y curl wget jq unzip`
+For Ubuntu: `$ sudo apt install -y curl wget jq unzip`

-For Fedora: `sudo dnf install -y curl wget jq unzip`
+For Fedora: `$ sudo dnf install -y curl wget jq unzip`

 ## Getting the Extensions